Kerbas-ad-astra/HGR-Community-Fixes/README.md

 ##Features

-I've been singing the praises of OrionKermin's Home Grown Rockets for a long time.
+I've been singing the praises of Orionkermin's Home Grown Rockets for a long time.
 The jump from Size 1 to Size 2 parts is extremely steep -- a fourfold increase in thrust and an eightfold increase in mass.
 Having a set of intermediate 1.875m parts and 2-seater command pods really helps smooth things out.
-Unfortunately, Orion hasn't logged on since October 2015, so HGR hasn't kept up with the changes in the latter half of the 1.0.x releases, and there are also a few minor errors that haven't been corrected.
-There are a couple of mods with 1.875m parts, but neither one is quite enough to substitute for HGR, so I and others have been sharing Module Manager patches to repair or improve various parts.
-These patches were scattered about the latter pages of the HGR thread, but now they're all in one place.
+Orion hasn't had time to develop HGR since late 2015, but he's opened up the license so that I can adopt it and keep it ticking along in the future of KSP.

 The following patches are contained in this package (broken out into separate files so others can tinker and critque more easily):